 By default, NGINX comes with

-documentation provide clear and fairly comprehensive explanations of the set up
+ngx_http_limit_req_module documentation provide clear and fairly comprehensive explanations of the set up process and implications.

 This sounds like additional complexity, but while rate limiting can be effective in reducing the amount of tries by bots, it does not prevent bots from accessing login pages and trying out combinations in the first place.
 Having cookie access tokens is a way of denying access to login pages.

 This scheme involves the login page rejecting any HTTP request that does not have a specified cookie (we will call this cookie the 'cookie token').
 One way of implementing this is to have another web page that is responsible for handing out cookie tokens.
 For example, if we have 'https://www.example.com/login' as our login page, we can have 'https://www.example.com/get-cookie-token' as the page where cookie tokens are handed out.
 A normal request to the login page will result in a 401, 403, or 444 error (you decide on the appropriate error code), but a user who first accesses 'https://www.example.com/get-cookie-token' followed by the login page will be able to access the login page.

 Such a scheme has a good chance of misleading casual bots about the existence of login pages.

 If extra 'security' is desired, the page where cookie tokens are handed out can be password protected, possibly using HTTP Basic Authentication.
 NGINX has a module for HTTP Basic Authentication.

 You may have noticed that the problem with this scheme is that if the cookie token page requires login credentials, then the target for bots has shifted from the login page to the cookie token page.
 In addition, if the cookie token page requires login credentials, we would need two sets of credentials to login when previously, we needed only one.